kubeshop/testkube-docs/docs/articles/test-triggers.md

     name: k6-executor-smoke
   event: event-end-test-success
   action: run
-  execution: testsuite
+  execution: testworkflow
   testSelector:
-    name: container-executor-postman-smoke-tests
+    name: postman-smoke-tests
     namespace: testkube
 ```

 ## Disabling Test Triggers

 Disabling test triggers can be helpful to test your configuration during the development.
-Testkube lets you disable them via the API or modifying the CRD directly specifying `disabled` field value as `true`.
+Testkube lets you disable them via
+the API or modifying the CRD directly specifying `disabled` field value as `true`.

 By default, test triggers are enabled on creation.

 ## Architecture